 Our Executive MBA program is accredited by The Association to Advance Collegiate Schools of Business (AACSB) International, the premier accrediting agency for business degree programs.
 Business schools accredited by AACSB include the University of Chicago, University of California-Berkeley, Yale University, Stanford University, and Duke University.

-The Executive MBA faculty consists of a very diverse group of professors who have been trained at major research institutions, including the University of North Carolina at Chapel Hill, University of Florida, University of Oklahoma, University of Arkansas and Texas A&M University.
+The Executive MBA faculty consists of a very diverse group of professors who have been trained at major research institutions, including the University of North Carolina at Chapel Hill, University of Florida, the University of Oklahoma, University of Arkansas, the University of Texas at Austin, and Texas A&M University.

 Our professors are teachers, scholars and consultants.
 The Executive MBA faculty members are recognized for their enthusiasm for teaching.
 They incorporate the theory and practice of business into their courses.
 Our faculty members are also active researchers who publish in peer-reviewed journals.
 Being active in research allows our professors to remain current in and contribute to the practice of business.